 Describe estimated effects on the ecosystem or where linkages between the various components above are known.

-8.6.1 Potential impacts and issues to be addressed[This part has been inserted from section 7.9.
-See facilitator comment for more information].[This part has been inserted from section 7.10.
+8.6.1 Potential impacts and issues to be addressed

+8.6.1.1 Noise and light Provide a description of the expected emissions of noise and light from the proposed operations and any potential environmental effects, especially any impacts of noise on avoidance, masking and availability of prey (e.g., on marine mammals) and fish.
+Provide a description of the measures that will be taken to ensure compliance with applicable environmental quality objectives and quantitative thresholds for noise and light levels for relevant fauna, in accordance with these regulations and the applicable Standard, and taking into account the relevant Guidelines.
+[This part has been inserted from section 7.9.
+See facilitator comment for more information].

+8.6.1.2 Greenhouse gas emissions and climate change Effects of mining on ocean climate mitigation functions and services should be described (including any anticipated alteration of CO2 uptake and sequestration, or nutrient cycling.)
+[This part has been inserted from section 7.10.
 See facilitator comment for more information].

 8.6.2 Environmental management measures to mitigate impacts